YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gke_deployment.md

 ## Deploy Multi Cluster Ingress

-With the application running across two distant GKE clusters, you can proceed with the [configuration of the multi cluster Ingress](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress) and Service.
+With the application running across two distant GKE clusters, you can proceed with the [configuration of the Multi Cluster Ingress](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress) and Service.
 The Ingress needs to be configured via the config cluster - the `gke-us-east4` one.

 1. Make sure you're in the `gcloud/gke` directory of the project:
     ```shell